The council decides the prices for services on an annual basis.

 Some charges or fees are set by the government for us, and others we are allowed to set within their rules.

-A copy of the council's detailed prices list is available below.
-It requires Acrobat Reader or equivalent to read the PDF file.
+A copy of the council's detailed prices list is available below: please note where applicable, VAT is included in the fees shown.
+Acrobat Reader or equivalent are required to read the PDF file.

 Review of prices